JimmyChenSSW/SSW.Rules.Content/rules/keep-yourself-connected-overseas/rule.md

 ---
-seoDescription: Staying connected while traveling overseas without breaking the bank, explore affordable options like dual-SIM phones, portable routers, and prepaid travel SIMs.
 type: rule
 title: Do you keep yourself connected while travelling overseas?
+seoDescription: Staying connected while traveling overseas without breaking the bank, explore affordable options like dual-SIM phones, portable routers, and prepaid travel SIMs.
 uri: keep-yourself-connected-overseas
 authors:
   - title: Jimmy Chen
     url: https://www.ssw.com.au/people/jimmy-chen
-related:
+related: null
 redirects:
   - do-you-keep-yourself-connected-when-travelling-overseas
   - do-you-keep-yourself-connected-overseas
 created: 2024-01-19T00:00:00.000Z
 guid: 4112a1e5-50d8-449b-9cc8-9c42d3c1e814
 ---
 Staying connected when traveling internationally is super important, especially for business trips.
 While grabbing a roaming package from your mobile provider is a popular choice, it can sometimes lead to a shockingly high bill when you get back home.

-The question arises: _How can one stay connected without the risk of huge bills?_
+The question arises: *How can one stay connected without the risk of huge bills?*

 <!--endintro-->